What Does Absolute Value Mean?

 Inverse Functions: Logarithms & Exponentials

 Logarithms are labelled with a number that corresponds to the base of the exponential that they undo.
-For example, the Continue reading Logarithms: a summary
+For example, the Continue reading Logarithms

 What is a “system” of linear equations?